sr9000/go-ptr-tools/docs/1-introduction.md

 - Pointers to literals like `42` or `"hello"` cannot be written directly (need temp vars)
 - There's no built-in mechanism to “validate” or “guarantee” non-nil pointers

-This library provides helpers that address those without introducing runtime overhead — such as `ptr.New`, `ptr.FromOk`, `ptr.Coalesce`, and more.
+This library provides helpers that address those without introducing runtime overhead — such as `ptr.Of`, `ptr.FromOk`, `ptr.Coalesce`, and more.

 ### Always-Valid Pointer Wrapper: `Ref[T]`